-Born in Central America, stephanie grew up from the age of two to eight, as an undocumented immigrant, in Brooklyn, NY, attended New York University and graduated with a Bachelor of Science in Marketing.
+Born in Central America, stephanie grew up from the age of two to eight, as an undocumented immigrant, in Brooklyn, NY.
+She attended New York University and graduated with a Bachelor of Science in Marketing.
 For a few years thereafter, she worked in a number of New York City department stores.

 In 2001, she began pursuing an education in the craft of writing.
 She wrote essays and poetry and had a short essay published in the Montréal Gazette.
 She attended her first writing conference in 2002.
 In 2005, she took an intensive writing workshop with the poet Di Brandt.
 In 2008, through the Quebec Writer’s Federation, she attended an eight week short fiction writing class with author Jon Paul Fiorentino.
 In 2010, she was selected to participate in a poetry master class, sponsored by the Blue Metropolis International Literary Festival in Montréal, with Pulitzer Prize winning poet Professor Paul Muldoon.

 About her journey, the author says this:

 One of my earliest stories made someone cry and I think that moment was the moment I had the beginnings of an understanding of what it was to be a writer.

 see stephanie’s online gallery